-Since developing her pedagogical and musicianship skills at the Kodály Institute in Hungary, Lynsey has worked as a musicianship tutor for the National Youth Choirs of Great Britain, Irish Youth Training Choir, Irish Youth Choir, Ulster Youth Training Choir, and Ulster Youth Choir.
-In 2016, she was appointed Head of Musicianship for Youth Choir Kenya and Conductor of the Junior Youth Choir of Kenya.
+Since developing her pedagogical and musicianship skills at the Kodály Institute in Hungary, Lynsey has worked as a musicianship tutor for the National Youth Choirs of Great Britain, Irish Youth Training Choir, Irish Youth Choir, Ulster Youth Training Choir, Ulster Youth Choir and Youth Choir Kenya.
 She was conductor of the Ulster Youth Junior Choir in 2018.
 She has taught solfege on the undergraduate music degree in Trinity College Dublin and has taught conducting on the Kodály Society of Ireland’s annual summer course.
-Lynsey was Conductor in Training 2012–14 for the RTÉ Performing Groups and the Association of Irish Choirs.
-In this position, she conducted Irish Youth Choir, Irish Youth Chamber Choir, and Ulster Youth Choir and became the assistant chorus master to the RTÉ Philharmonic Choir, the symphonic chorus of the National Symphony Orchestra.
+She has also worked as chorus master for Chamber Choir Ireland (CCI), Ireland’s flagship professional choir.